DataDog/chaos-controller/.github/PULL_REQUEST_TEMPLATE.md

 ## Code Quality Checklist

 - [ ] The documentation is up to date
-- [ ] My code is sufficiently commented
+- [ ] My code is sufficiently commented and passes continuous integration checks
 - [ ] I have signed my commit (see [Contributing Docs](../CONTRIBUTING.md))